 Please note that any child or children for whom a babysitter has been designated will not be included in the pilgrimage quota and, consequently, their names will not appear on any pilgrimage invitation, although they will be registered (along with the babysitter) at the Pilgrim Reception Centre upon arrival.
 Moreover, the child/children will not be allowed to participate in any part of the pilgrimage programme, formal or informal, with the exception of visits to the Shrines.

 Parents may request to bring their child/children accompanied by one babysitter (Bahá’í or non-Bahá’í) by returning the form included in the leaflet below, duly completed, to the Department of Pilgrimage at a time closer to their pilgrimage.
 The babysitter must be 18 years of age or older; it is also essential that the child/children be comfortable with the babysitter and willing to stay alone with him/her for long periods of time.
 The babysitter must also be in good health and physically able to cope with the challenges of caring for young children for the duration of the pilgrimage.
 He/She is expected to devote his/her full attention to the needs and care of the child/children that is being accompanied and, therefore, will not be allowed to participate in any part of the pilgrimage programme, formal or informal.
 In coordination with the parents, the babysitter may visit the Shrines at the times they are open to the general public (if non-Bahá’í) or to the Bahá’ís (if the babysitter is a Bahá’í).
-Thus, the babysitter will not be counted in filling the pilgrimage quota nor, if a Bahá’í, be subject to the rule under which he/she would not be able to apply for pilgrimage before the lapse of five years.
+Thus, the babysitter will not be counted in filling the pilgrimage quota nor, if a Bahá’í, be subject to the rule under which he/she would not be able to come for pilgrimage before the lapse of three years.

 Add Children under 18